Position

 What are the best companies a Data Modeler can work for?

-Synchrony offers one of the highest salaries for Data Modelers, averaging around $191,250 annually.
-Fidelity Investments also provides a competitive salary, with Data Modelers earning about $132,371 per year.
-U.S. Bank follows closely, offering an average salary of $99,956 for this role.
-These companies value skilled Data Modelers and offer attractive compensation packages.
+Synchrony offers top pay for Data Modelers, with an average salary of $191,250.
+Fidelity Investments also provides a competitive salary, averaging $132,371.
+U.S. Bank follows closely, offering an average salary of $99,956.
+These companies value skilled data modelers and offer attractive compensation packages.

 Graph displaying best paying company salaries for Data Modeler jobs, highlighting Synchrony with the highest at $191,250 and U.S. Bank with the lowest at $99,956.